- Planned Parenthood Affiliates of California

-My favorite project so far was for their 2017 Capitol Day event with the theme of PROTECT.
+My favorite project was for their 2017 Capitol Day event with the theme of PROTECT.
 EMPOWER.
 PERSIST.
 I designed a 28-page booklet for the big lobby day (which fit into our retro fanny packs and included a hand-drawn map of the Capitol and our event setup), along with some super cute illustrations for a button-making station.
 Here’s a sampling of some of the pages (you can see the logo I created next to the Agenda page).

 I had a few goals for illustrating buttons for 2017 Capitol Day: